sumanbandita15/SWASTHYA/README.md

   Swasthya is aimed at helping users determine which fitness routine helps the user the most.

 ### Registration
   User can register using registration page.
 If everything goes well the user will be redirected to the dash board.
-If the user is a registered used, he/she can opt for login page by cilcking the `Login` link
+If the user is a registered used, he/she can opt for login page by cilcking the `Login` link. <br>
 ![Registration Page](/Registration.png)

 ### Login
   User can login using login page.
 If everything goes well the user will be redirected to the dash board.
-If the user is not a registered used, he/she has to register first in order to use the login page.The login button will only be enabled when user make any changes to the input fields.
+If the user is not a registered used, he/she has to register first in order to use the login page.The login button will only be enabled when user make any changes to the input fields.<br>
 ![Login Page](/login.png)

 ### Dashboard